caffiendkitten/sideCodeingProjects/FCC-PortScanner/README.md

 get_open_ports("www.stackoverflow.com", [79, 82])
 ```

-The function should return a list of open ports in the given range.
+The function will return a list of open ports in the given range.

 The `get_open_ports` function should also take an optional third argument of `True` to indicate "Verbose" mode.
 If this is set to true, the function shourd return a descriptive string instead of a list of ports.